 (Above) This is the view from the overbridge, the point of the collision, looking towards Broadheath Station and signalbox.
 The large buildings on the right hand side of the photograph are the premises of the Churchill Machine Tool Company.
 In the distance, just beyond the ex-LNW semaphore, is the down siding where the engine of the Up Mail, Jubilee class 4-6-0 45695 Minotaur has been placed after recovery.
 The decision was later made to cut up the locomotive on site.

 (Above) The tender from Minotaur is in the left side of the picture, standing in the Up lay-by siding.
 Behind this is one of the vans from the breakdown train.
 In the foreground is the shattered brakevan of the freight train complete with art work on its side panelling.

 (Above and Below) These images of 45695 illustrate why this particular locomotive never went back into revenue earning service.

 It is difficult to understand how this accident could possibly have happened.
 Granted the signalman on duty was a relief and the manouvre was perhaps not undertaken on a regular basis, but surely the crew of the freight train was familiar enough with this location to realise they were standing on the Up, and not the Down running line.
 The danger of not providing shunt signals at the crossover is also highlighted.
 By the date of the accident, the route was almost exclusively freight only which would possibly explain the lack of track circuits enabling the signalman to clear all his Up Main signals for the Mail.

-I would like to record my gratitude to Mr Buckley, not only for the above passage but also for providing invaluable information which has enabled me to correct various errors which had crept into my first draft.
+I would like to record my gratitude to Ted, not only for the above passage but also for providing invaluable information which has enabled me to correct various errors which had crept into my first draft.

-My thanks also to Edwin Bolas for allowing me to use his photographs of 45695.
+My thanks also to the late Edwin Bolas for allowing me to use his photographs of 45695.